stormcloud266/gatsby-starter-wyoming/README.md

 # My Gatsby Template

-[The Gatsby Default Starter](https://github.com/gatsbyjs/gatsby-starter-default) with the additions I use on most of my projects.
-This starter is especially helpful for small business website projects.
+This is the [Gatsby Default Starter](https://github.com/gatsbyjs/gatsby-starter-default) with additional plugins and components I use on most of my projects.

+This starter was built specifically to get **small business websites** up and running fast with Gatsby.

 ## Overview